 - Shrinking Violet: Around Luffy.
 When he's nearby Bartolomeo often gets teary-eyed and catatonic, and can only bring himself to talk when he's not looking directly at him.

-- Sir Swearsalot: Uses some very colorful obscenities compared to usual sailor mouth.
+- Sir Swearsalot: Uses some very colorful obscenities.

 - Token Evil Team Mate: Very possibly the flat-out nastiest person on this page, he nevertheless has a strong personal code of honour and is a selfless ally to the Straw Hats and Bellamy.